-The 2021 CCUWiP will be held from January 15 to 17, 2021 (Note: there are discussions underway about holding the 2021 conference from January 22-24) .
-All groups interested in hosting have until January 31, 2020 to prepare and submit all documentation required for the formal application
+The 2023 CCUWiP will likely be held from January 20 to 22, 2023 .
+All groups interested in hosting have until February 28, 2022 to prepare and submit all documentation required for the formal application.

 Note: The Canadian Conference for Undergraduate Women in Physics is normally held in one location only, but should strong bids be received from locations from across Canada, the CAP is open to considering multiple simultaneous hosts.

 - January 15, 2022 – Expressions of Interest for 2023 CCUWiP due.

 - January 21-23, 2021 – 2022 CCUWiP conference